-Contributions receivable from remainder trusts at December 31, 2022 and 2021 were \$823,813 and \$1,069,997, respectively.
-In addition, the Institution is the beneficiary for split interest agreements held in gift annuity and pooled income funds totaling \$942,930 and \$1,057,618 for the years ended December 31, 2022 and 2021, respectively.
+Contributions receivable from remainder trusts at December 31, 2023 and 2022 were \$942,506 and \$823,813, respectively.
+In addition, the Institution is the beneficiary for split interest agreements held in gift annuity and pooled income funds totaling \$532,215 and \$942,930 for the years ended December 31, 2023 and 2022, respectively.
 These amounts are presented in other assets.
-Included in accounts payable and other liabilities are net expected payouts of \$571,236 and \$530,619 for the years ended December 31, 2022 and 2021, respectively.
-Contribution revenue for split interest agreements totaled \$0 for the years ended December 31, 2022 and 2021.
+Included in accounts payable and other liabilities are net expected payouts of \$219,554 and \$571,236 for the years ended December 31, 2023 and 2022, respectively.
+Contribution revenue for split interest agreements totaled \$0 for the years ended December 31, 2023 and 2022.

 The receivable and other split interest agreements and related revenues are measured at the present value of estimated future cash flows to be received, net of expected payouts, and recorded in the appropriate net asset category based on donor stipulation.
 During the term of these agreements, changes in the value are recognized based on amortization of discounts and changes in actuarial assumptions.
-Discount rates used in these calculations ranged from 4.74% to 4.72%, at December 31, 2022 and 2021.
+Discount rates used in these calculations was 4.74%, at December 31, 2023 and 2022.